juregrandovec/pup-xml-spreadsheet/README.md

 ## Tests
 This application uses PHPUnit testing tool.
 Tests are located in src/Tests.

+Fill the `.env.testing` file with credentials before running tests.

 Use `./vendor/bin/phpunit src/Tests` from `/var/www` folder in the container to run the tests